iscott/hooks-tutorial-1-useState/docs/useState.md

 ## Lab 1

+First, `git checkout activity-1`.
+If you haven't already, run `npm install`.
+Then, `npm run start` - your browser should open to http://localhost:3000, and you should see a `useState` item in the nav bar.

+- Look in `HookDemos/UseStateDemo` to see the component rendered at the `useState` route.
+- We'll be refactoring `Search/Search.js`

 In this lab, we will refactor the `Search` component in this repo to use hooks.
 This component is responsible for:

 1. Keeping track of the current search type (`repositories` or `users`)